Eastern Meadowlark

 Even farms where meadowlarks find suitable cover and food often prove inhospitable: For example, many hay fields are harvested during nesting season, killing young birds or destroying eggs.
 Overgrazing of pastures and pesticides also threaten meadowlarks.

 Most meadowlark habitat falls under private ownership.
 Farmers and ranchers who practice conservation methods along with their daily business can have a huge impact on this bird's future.
-Fallow fields, for example, not only rest the soil – they provide ideal habitat for the Eastern Meadowlark as well as the Vesper Sparrow, Henslow's Sparrow, Dickcissel, and many other grassland birds.
+Fallow fields, for example, not only rest the soil – they provide ideal habitat for the Eastern Meadowlark as well as the Grasshopper Sparrow, Henslow's Sparrow, Dickcissel, and many other grassland birds.

 More Birds Like This